GarlandKey/GarlandKey/README.md

 <a href="https://garlandkey.com" target="blank"><img align="center" src="https://github.com/GarlandKey/creative-content/blob/main/github_header.webp" alt="Garland Key, Full Stack Software Engineer" /></a>

-#### 👋 Hi there!
+👋 Hi there!

 Known for being curious, creative, and collaborative.
 As a generalist, I excel at learning how things work, problem-solving, and adapting to new challenges quickly.
-I have a proven history of creating and implementing successful frontend and full-stack web applications.
+I have a proven history of creating and implementing successful front-end designs and full-stack web applications.

+#### 🏗️ What I'm Currently Working On

+##### Bad Gateway

+A cross-platform top-down story-driven action-adventure indie game set in a near-future cyberpunk world.
+I am using Blender and [Godot](https://godotengine.org/) to create this magnum opus.

+##### Community Taught

+A free and open source educational web application that helps online study communities create and track community built sylibi.
+This is a project created and maintained by [Laura Abro](https://github.com/labrocadabro).

 #### 🛠️ Languages & Tools